 Indeed, the control layout is almost exactly the same, offering a near identical handling experience, with a thumbstick, D-Pad and array of buttons to access vital controls at the back along with a touchscreen rear LCD, finger- and thumb-operated handle dials in easy reach, and pair of well-positioned programmable Function buttons on the front.

 For those making the move from a DSLR, though, the lack of direct access buttons can take some getting used to.
-While Nikon DSLRs typically allow you to change between single, continuous and self-timer shooting modes by turning a dial, or between AF-S, AF-C and Manual focus with a dedicated button, here you’ll need to select these options from on-screen menus.
-Likewise, there are no dedicated control keys for oft-used functions like metering, white balance or selecting between raw and JPEG picture quality.
+While Nikon DSLR typically allow you to change between single, continuous, and self-timer shooting modes by turning a dial, or between AF-S, AF-C, and Manual focus with a dedicated button, here you’ll need to select these options from on-screen menus.
+Likewise, there are no dedicated control keys for oft-used functions like metering, white balance, or selecting between raw and JPEG picture quality.